cdot/Hotpot/README.md

 instructs the server to set a target of 18°C for the CH thermostat for the duration of the calendar event.
 Note that requests are case-sensitive.

-`ALL` is a meta-themostat that will apply the request to all thermostats.
+`ALL` applies the request to all thermostats.
 It is usually used to turn everything off, for example when away on holiday e.g. `hotpot:ALL=0`.